Estimated reading time: 7 minutes

 6. WHAT IS A GOOD IDEA FOR DINNER?

-Your backpacking meal plan should avoid a lot of unnecessary beverages which may increase the weight of your bag.
+While backpacking meal planning, you need to avoid a lot of unnecessary beverages which may increase the weight of your bag.
 Sodas and wine could be substituted with water, or carried in lighter bottles, as opposed to the conventional glass packages.
-You can also carry powdered electrolyte drink mixes to spice up your water and ensure you are refuelling properly.
+A piece of chocolate might not be a bad idea for the much-needed nutrients and energy when travelling.

 When planning for the perfect menu for your backpacking plan, you need to consider the season.
 During the cold season, you need to carry more foods rich in carbohydrates to help you stay warm.